negin513/ncar-dask-monitor/README.md

 ```

-Here is an example summary output:
+Here is an example summary output using `--table`:

 ```
        Resource usage summary of dask workers